galudino/gcslib/README.md

 CHANGELOG

 09/03/2019
+Will rewrite to conform to ANSI-C as opposed to C99.

 vector (void *) and vector(T) are ready to use. gcslib repository online.

 --------------------------------------------------------------------------------
 Author's note:
-gcslib stands for "Gem's Computer Science library", and it is a container library for C (specifically, C99).
+gcslib stands for "Gem's Computer Science library", and it is a container library for C.

 It is loosely modeled off of the C++ standard library containers.